ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 }
 {% endhighlight %}

-## forEach
+## `forEach`
 Introduced with ES5 is the `forEach` method of the Array object.
-This gives us conciseness and
+This gives us conciseness, allow us to write less verbose loops
 {% highlight js %}
 //can perform the same, but cannot use break and continue console.log('\nforEach');